Sandy Bull

 Sandy Bull was probably the single most original performer of the early 1960s.
 Alas, he was 30-40 years ahead of the rest of rock music, and therefore was still neglected at the end of the century.
 While the Merseybeat bands were flooding the charts with idiotic three-minute ditties, Bull was already composing 20-minute long raga/jams that belonged to no known genre.
 These "blends" marked the first fantastic fusion of eastern and western music, even before western musicians learned what a sitar was.

-Virtually no encyclopedia or history of music mentioned his name, but Sandy Bull is probably one of the few musicians of the 1960s who will be mentioned in every encyclopedia and history of music centuries from now.
+By the year 2000, virtually no encyclopedia or history of music mentioned his name, but Sandy Bull is probably one of the few musicians of the 1960s who will be mentioned in every encyclopedia and history of music centuries from now.

 The musical "blends" of Sandy Bull constitute a prodigious synthesis of antithetical idioms and one of the most lasting conquests of the vanguard folk.
 Away from Nashville how much him can be been, Bull didn't have anything from to divide with the dawning movement country-rock, but his lesson of creative individualism was fundamental to open new horizons to the kind that will be called " american primitivism ".